Mistakes, miscommunications, and modifications in production

 Signals come in many flavors - orders, resource shifts, support obligations, and expedite requests among them - but each requires ingredients in amounts appropriate to each situation.
 Noise can obfuscate these signals; indeed, when the level of noise exceeds the signal, chaos dominates the search for worthwhile opportunities, and can increase the likelihood of subsequent pivots, or influence decisions about needing to ignore opportunities.
 Incentives must be sufficient to amplify effort sufficiently to effectively capture the opportunities despite the noise.

-Orienting Opportunities → Goals
+Orientation: Opportunities → Goals

 Ignoring Opportunities